-Under Old Testament Law, a person guilty of adultery was to be stoned to death.
-In the account above, a woman who had been caught in the act is brought before Jesus, in an attempt to get him to pass judgement on her.
+Under the Old Testament Law, a person guilty of adultery was to be stoned to death.
+In the account above, a woman who had been caught in the act is brought before Jesus, in an attempt to get him to pass judgment on her.
 It was, after all, what the Law commanded, although the man should also have been charged as well.
-Will Jesus side with the Pharisees and condemn this woman; or would he go soft and let her off?
+Would Jesus side with the Pharisees and condemn this woman; or would he go soft and let her off?

 But Jesus, to the consternation of her accusers, did neither of these.
 He did recognize her sin and challenged her to leave it behind.
-But he also knew the sin of her accusers, and unlike them, he did not judge the sins of others to be worse than one’s own sins.
-Instead he challenged her accusers to examine their own lives to see if any of them were qualified to serve as judges.
+But he also knew the sin of her accusers, and he did not judge the sin of this woman to be worse than theirs.
+Instead, he challenged her accusers to examine their own lives to see if any of them were qualified to serve as judges.
 And they all left.

 But sin is sin.
 If I have fallen short of God’s expectations for me, then I have fallen short.
 And that is the condition we all find ourselves in, falling short.
-But fortunately God extends grace and mercy to us, regardless of what I was, and sometimes continue to be.
+But fortunately, God extends grace and mercy to us, regardless of what we were, and sometimes continue to be.
 And if he does, should I not as well?

 That is not to say, however, that there should be no consequences to our actions.
 I do believe one of the roles of society is to protect us from each other.
-And punish those who act in ways that are not socially acceptable, or bring harm to others.
-And it is appropriate to judge murder as worse than a minor traffic offense and punish accordingly.
+And punish those who act in ways that bring harm to others.
 Without that, the law of the jungle would prevail, and the strong would rule over the weak.

 But it is not for me to look down on and despise those who fall short of my own supposed level of perfection.
 When I do that, I am no better than they are.
-Instead I should demonstrate love and mercy to all I come in contact with.
-I should reflect toward others the grace that God has shown to me.
-When given the choice between responding in grace and mercy or with the dictates of the law, I should choose grace.
+Instead, I should demonstrate grace and mercy to all I come in contact with.
+I should demonstrate to others the grace that God has shown to me.
+When given the choice between responding in grace and mercy or with the dictates of the law, I should choose grace and mercy.